Michael-Warrick/Aleksandra/README.md

 # Aleksandra
-A custom programming language with built for speed and simplicity.
+A custom programming language built for speed and simplicity.

 ## Usage
 ```shell